jesusfar/scatchbling-ddd-api/README.md

 ### Demo endpoint:

-You can test the api in:
+You can test the api from:

 http://ec2-18-216-251-218.us-east-2.compute.amazonaws.com:8081

-Note: You need a valid authorization token for make requests..
+Note: You need a valid authorization token in order to make requests.

 Example request authorization:
 ```